story-ai/story-ai.github.io/maths.md

       legalFooter: Copyright © 2018 Story.
 All Rights Reserved.
 ---

-#### A Maths GCSE qualification is often a vital requirement for your future career, be that in the workplace or in further education.
+#### A Maths GCSE can be a vital foundation for your future career.
 Better yet, studying maths to GCSE level will give you a solid foundation in numeracy, a key skill in everyday life as well as in science, technology and engineering.

 ## &nbsp;